-The Golden Isles comprise a vast network of rivers, marshes and barrier islands that provide habitats for hundreds of species of birds.
+The Golden Isles is made up of a vast network of rivers, marshes and barrier islands that provide habitats for hundreds of species of birds.
 More than 300 species of birds (75 percent of the total species of birds seen in Georgia) have been spotted along the Coastal Birding Trail, of which locations in the Golden Isles are a part.
 On your next Golden Isles visit, go bird watching on the Georgia coast at some of these incredible locations: